elifnurisman/XOHW20_128_RISCV_ISA_Extension/README.md

 ## Instructions to Test the Project

  - Generated bitstream is in the /bit folder.
-Anyone can program their Nexys4DDR FPGA with that bitstream and can verify our results with ..?
+Anyone can program their Nexys4DDR FPGA with that bitstream and can verify our results on the Hardware Manager Window of Vivado 2018.1

 ## Link to YouTube Video: